FurkanMDemiray/GameList/README.md

 ## Suggestion From AI

-1. Navigate to ai screen select some features and after that click to the get suggestion button to get suggestion.
+1. Navigate to ai screen select some features and after that click to the get suggestion button to get suggestions.

 <p align="left">
   <img src="https://github.com/FurkanMDemiray/GameList/blob/main/Gifs/5.gif" alt="Listing" width="200" height="400">